Every term that comes up during a desktop upgrade, repair, or buyback — explained clearly, with links to the relevant service pages.

 Not sure what your desktop needs?

-Walk in to BreakFixNow at Queen St. Free assessment — we’ll identify the bottleneck and give you an upfront quote before any work begins.
+Walk in to BreakFixNow at Queen St. Free assessment — we’ll identify the fault or bottleneck and give you an upfront quote before any work begins.
+Used parts available for budget repairs.

 ← All Repair Terms